scarborough-courtney/ohimanual/tutorials/accessing_a_repo/accessing_a_repo.md

 ## Committing and pushing changes locally

-Committing and pushing changes can be done using either RStudio or the Github App
+Committing and pushing changes can be done using [RStudio](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/accessing_a_repo/accessing_a_repo.md#using-rstudio-to-commit-changes) or the [Github App](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/accessing_a_repo/accessing_a_repo.md#using-github-app-to-push-commits-to-github-ohi-assessment-repository)

-### Using RStudio to commit changes
+### Using RStudio to commit and push changes to GitHub ohi-[assessment] repository
 Launch your `ohi-[assessment]` project in RStudio by double-clicking the `ohi-[assessment].Rproj` file.
 From RStudio, Commit locally, associating a message with each set of changes.

 > ![](zfig_RStudio_sk1.png)

-### Using RStudio to push commits to GitHub ohi-[assessment] repository
 When you modify or add a file, the file will appear in the 'Git' window.
 In the example below, the file `test.R` was created.

 1. Clicking the 'Staged' box and the 'Commit' button opens a new window where you can review changes.